stanford-rc/www.sherlock.stanford.edu/src/docs/storage/index.md

 * **Slow or hanging login**: a slow or unresponsive filesystem referenced in `~/.bashrc` will cause your SSH session to hang at login.

-* **Job holds**: when starting a job, the scheduler will initiate a shell on the compute node to establish your environment.
-If it takes too long to start because it is waiting on a slow or unresponsive filesystem, Slurm will give up and hold the job with:
+* **Job holds**: Slurm initiates a shell on the compute node to establish your environment before starting a job.
+If the shell takes too long, Slurm holds the job with `(user env retrieval failed requeued held)`, and it will not start until manually released with `scontrol release <jobid>`.
+When many jobs start at once, the resulting burst of concurrent shell startups can trigger this even on a healthy filesystem.

-    ``` none
-    (user env retrieval failed requeued held)
-    ```

-    The job will not start until the hold is manually cleared with `scontrol release <jobid>`.
-A held job looks like this in `squeue`:

-    ``` none
-    $ squeue --me
-       JOBID  PARTITION  NAME      USER    ST  TIME  NODES  NODELIST(REASON)
-       123456    normal  my_job  kilian    PD  0:00      1  (user env retrieval failed requeued held)
-    ```

-    When a large job array is released or many jobs start at once, all the shells are spawned simultaneously, each trying to access the same filesystem.
-Even a transient slowdown can cause enough latency to trigger the failure, resulting in dozens or hundreds of jobs being held at once.

 ### What to avoid in `~/.bashrc` { #bashrc-antipatterns }